TeenLife

 How did you discover your passion for music?

-I grew up watching my dad make music so creating songs of my own felt natural.
-I thought songwriting was the way everybody processed their emotions.
+I grew up watching my dad make music, so creating songs of my own felt natural.
+I thought everybody processed their emotions by songwriting.
 Over time, I realized just how powerful music could be and made it my mission to pursue my passion in hopes I could be there for people the way I felt my favorite artists had been there for me.

 What’s your favorite part about performing/creating during your summer program?

-Creating is an incredibly vulnerable experience and when it comes time to share your work, there’s only so much you can prepare for.
+Creating is an incredibly vulnerable experience, and when it's time to share your work, there’s only so much you can prepare for.
 I love that when I perform, a certain trust is built between me and a room of strangers.
 We both decide to open ourselves up to whatever happens next and dare to feel connected.

 What’s the hardest part for you about performing/creating?